 David went a few persons in front of me.
 Of course, due to his impeccable diving form, he executed a beautiful dive off the platform that even impressed the Great Canadian Bungee staff that was with us.
 Once it was my turn to take a leap of faith, they secured my straps and walked me out towards the end of the platform where they asked me a few questions to make sure I was sane (I mean…is anyone really sane to be jumping off a 200 ft. platform, though…?).
 They gave you very little time to second guess what you were doing, which I thoroughly appreciated.
 Before I knew it, I was standing on the ledge, desperately trying not to look down, when they did, what seemed to be, a way too fast countdown from 5.

 Without much thought, I leaned forward and instantly closed my eyes and started screaming.
 The free fall lasted about 3 seconds and it was absolutely an adrenaline rush.
 When jumping, you’re supposed to keep your body lose and not rigid so it’s a natural fall.
 But, since I’m a gymnast at heart, I squeezed every muscle in my body, which caused an accidental half flip.
 Once it hit that third second, the fear was gone.
 At that point, I was more concerned about the inevitable whiplash.

 Is Bungee Jumping the Great Canadian Bungee Worth It?

 Bottom-line: Absolutely.
 I wanted to go again!
 The worst part was definitely the wait.
-The best part was the 160 ft. rebound at the Great Canadian Bungee.
+The best part was the 160 ft. rebound.
 For about a minute, you got to just bounce up and down freely in this beautiful area.
 Regardless, I’ll have to take some form tips from David the next time I go bungee jumping.
 He definitely won the prettiest jump this round!